gdcc/hello/CONTRIBUTING.md

 ```

 If you didn't just import the key, run `gpg --list-secret-keys --keyid-format=long` to find the right value for DATAVERSEBOT_GPG_KEYNAME, the GPG key ID.
 See also https://docs.github.com/en/authentication/managing-commit-signature-verification/checking-for-existing-gpg-keys

+If the key is expired, export the new gpg file from our shared secrets and run `--import` again, as shown above, this file on the new file.

 In the pom.xml, adjust the version to remove "-SNAPSHOT".
 For example, if the version number is "0.0.1-SNAPSHOT", make it "0.0.1".